bluefeet/Catalyst-Plugin-Starch/README.pod

 Is is recommended that as part of implementing this module in your site that you also create an in-house unit test using L<Test::Starch>.

+Note that this plugin is a L<Moose::Role> which means that Catalyst will apply the plugin to the Catalyst object in reverse order than that listed in the C<use Catalyst> stanza.
+This may not matter for you, but to be safe, declare the C<Starch> plugin B<after> any other Starch plugins or any other plugins that depend on sessions.

 =head1 CONFIGURATION